kyledross/PyChainReaction/README.md

 ### Credits

 All credit for the design of this game goes to Mark Tuttle, Tim Midkiff, and Compute! magazine.
-This effort is only an attempt to port the code to Python so that it can continue to be enjoyed in new ways.
+This effort is only an attempt to recreate the game in Python so that it can continue to be enjoyed in new ways.

 ### Sources For Original Program
 These are the online sources where I found the original program.
 They are viable links as of August 2024.